majejam/speeder/README.md

 * You can shoot and explode asteroids, but there's a limit
 * Generate your own level, try things, careful, it might get buggy ¯\ _(ツ )_/¯
 * Turn off & on motion blur
+* Turn off & on particles
-* Buy new weapons and looks
+* Buy new weapons and trail color
+* Boost your spaceship !
 * The ship rotates while moving !
+* there's sound that you can turn off
+* The menu stars are shinning (look closely)

 ## Ressources
 I used the [Borg typeface](https://www.behance.net/gallery/12578815/Borg-Typeface-(FREE)) and the [Poppins typeface](https://fonts.adobe.com/fonts/poppins) for this project.